Aloÿs Fornerod, Gabriel Fauré

 Aloÿs Fornerod wrote his Piano Concerto, op.29, in 1944.
 There is a recording in the Fornerod archives, played by Jacqueline Blancard (1909 – 1994), accompanied by the Orchestre de Chambre de Lausanne under the direction of Victor Desarzens (1908 – 1986).
 This recording was made in Lausanne on 1962-10-29, still during the composer’s lifetime.
 It’s a recording of very limited quality, with rather unbalanced sound.
 I’ll refer to this interpretation further below.

 Here, the concerto was performed by the pianist Oxana Shevchenko (Оксана Шевченко, born in Almaty, Kazakhstan).
 Oxana had just successfully concluded her education at the HÉMU in Lausanne in May 2015, with Jean-François Antonioli.
-This followed studies in Almaty, at the Tchaikovsky Conservatory in Moscow (piano with Elena Kuznetsova and Sergey Kuznetsov, chamber music with Tigran Alikhanov, and accompaniment with Irina Kirillova), and at the Royal College of Music in London (with Dmitry Alexeev).
+This followed studies in Almaty, at the Tchaikovsky Conservatory in Moscow (piano with Elena Kuznetsova and Sergey Kuznetsov, chamber music with Tigran Alikhanov, and accompaniment with Irina Kirillova), and at the Royal College of Music in London (with Dmitri Alexeev).

 Oxana Shevchenko played her part — which is not trivial, to say the least — masterfully, fluently, mostly with a smooth touch, and with distinct, diligent agogics.
 Her playing was clear and transparent.
 In the louder segments, Oxana avoided overloading the acoustics of the venue.